Richard Golian

 One of the strange things about our time is that even criticism has turned into a kind of consumption.

 I see it clearly in debates on serious social issues – take Covid, for example.
-Entire crowds jumped into criticizing one expert opinion or another, often with great confidence, while having only a shallow understanding of the topic.
+Entire crowds jumped into criticising one expert opinion or another, often with great confidence, while having only a shallow understanding of the topic.

 Summary